Hurricane Dorian bears down on Bahamas with 160 mph winds as islands hunker down, 'taking no chances'

 In the northern stretches of the Bahamas archipelago, hotels closed, residents boarded up homes and officials hired boats to move people from low-lying areas to bigger islands as Dorian approached.

-Government spokesman Kevin Harris said Sunday that Dorian was expected to impact some 73,000 residents and 21,000 homes.
+Government spokesman Kevin Harris said Sunday that Dorian is expected to impact some 73,000 residents and 21,000 homes.
 Authorities closed airports for The Abaco Islands, Grand Bahama, and Bimini, but Lynden Pindling International Airport at the capital of Nassau remained open.

 Jeffrey Allen, who lives in Freeport on Grand Bahama, told the Associated Press he had learned after several storms that sometimes predictions of damage don't materialize, but he still takes precautions.